Blossom Dearie (album): Reception

+Jo Jones (drums) and Miss Dearie herself on the ivories."

 In a positive retrospective review written for the CD release, AllMusic reviewer Scott Yanow praises Dearie's voice, writing its "sincerity and sense of swing wins one over after a few songs" and her "piano playing is first class".

 In 2019, record club Vinyl Me, Please. reissued the album on vinyl.
 This was the first time the album was re-issued onto vinyl in the United States since its release.